How to Connect To A SSH Terminal

-The installation of the OpenSSH server will require doing the following steps.
+The installation of the OpenSSH server will require the following steps.

-If the system has not endowed with SSH server installation you will see the following:
+If the system does not have an SSH server installation, you will see the following text:

-If you are viewing this message you need to install the server by yourself.
+If you see this message, you will have to manually install the SSH server.

 sudo apt-get install openssh-server ii.

-This will install the support file and you will be able to check the status by following command:
+Now, type in the superuser password.
+This will install the support file and you will be able to check the status by this command:

 sudo service ssh status